serpapi/code-challenge/README.md

 ### Output

 An array of symbol-keyed hashes, in the key order of `files/expected-array.json`.
-Serialized with `to_json`, the Van Gogh case is byte-for-byte identical to the expected output:
+The run command above pretty-prints for readability; the byte-for-byte claim is about compact `to_json` — serialized that way, the Van Gogh case is identical to the expected output:

 ```json
 { "name": "The Starry Night", "extensions": ["1889"], "link": "https://www.google.com/search?...", "image": "data:image/jpeg;base64,..." }